List of Mr. Men: Mr. Strong

 Mr. Strong is the 26th book in the Mr. Men series by Roger Hargreaves.

-Mr. Strong is a Mr. Man who so strong from eating many eggs, enough that he can break things, until he finds a farmer whose cornfield is on fire.
-Mr. Strong is so strong he picks up the farmer's barn and fills it with water, pours the water on the cornfield, extinguishing it.
+Mr. Strong is a Mr. Man who is so strong from eating many eggs, enough that he can break things until he finds a farmer whose cornfield is on fire.
+Mr. Strong is so strong he picks up the farmer's barn and fills it with water, and pours the water onto the cornfield, extinguishing it.
 Mr. Strong is rewarded with eggs from the chickens on the farm.

-In the 2008 TV series The Mr. Men Show, Mr. Strong's shape changed from a square to a triangle, however he kept his red color.
+In the 2008 TV series The Mr. Men Show, Mr. Strong's shape changed from a square to a upside down triangle, however, he kept his red colour.
 He also wears a weight belt with a yellow buckle instead of his hat.
 He often says "Yo" at the beginning of his sentences and his catchphrases are "Aw, pickles!" when something goes wrong and occasionally "Good thing I came along".
 Mr. Strong speaks with a New York accent.
 In the US and UK Versions, he is voiced by Phil Lollar and Simon Greenall.

 Mr. Strong appears under the titles Monsieur Costaud (French), Don Forzudo (Spanish), Unser Herr Stark (German), Meneertje Sterk (Dutch), Ο Κύριος Δυνατός (Greek), 強壯先生 (Taiwan), 힘세씨 (Korean), Fætter Stærk (Danish), Gubben Stark (Swedish), and Senhor Forte (Portuguese).

 Mr. Stubborn

 Mr. Stubborn is a new Mr. Men created for The Mr. Men Show.
 He is purple and resembles Mr. Grumble, with a triangular yellow nose, a black outline, and two hairs.
 He often assumes others are wrong, even when it is obvious that he is wrong.
 If possible, he misuses items and after they break, he thinks that they are cheap (e.g. "This tent is cheap!!!" or "This door is cheap!!!").
-On the Mr. Men Show Wiki on Fandom, he says "This page is cheap!!!" (when the page is a candidate for deletion).
 Little Miss Stubborn is his book counterpart.

 In the French version, he is called Monsieur Têtu and, in the Portuguese version, he is called Senhor Teimoso.
 He is voiced by Godfrey (credited as Godfrey Danchimah) (US) and Lewis MacLeod (UK).

 Mr. Stupid

 Mr. Stupid was a Mr. Man created for a road safety poster.
 He is green and round and really dumb.
 Everyone told him not to play on the railway line but he wouldn't listen.
 When he went on the railway, he tripped over and a train was coming!
-Luckily, Mr Strong saved him.
-Now, Mr. Stupid isn't so stupid anymore.
+Luckily, Mr. Strong saved him.
+Now, Mr. Stupid isn't so stupid any more.